 This is a big topic and something I am personally passionate about.
-There is nothing easy about this subject – I am writing this, sharing my journey, and hoping that you will be able to associate with my very real and human experience.
+There is nothing easy about this subject – I am writing this, sharing my journey, and hoping that you will be able to associate it with my very real and human experience.
 What I can say is that I have tried ridiculous diets and am happy to have found my own, finally!!!
 Food is everything because the diet is inextricably linked to physical and emotional strength.
-I eat for fulfillment, satisfaction, social encounters, new experiences, flavors, and indulgences, but ultimately health.
+I eat for the fulfillment, satisfaction, social encounters, new experiences, flavors, and indulgences, but ultimately health.
 It’s a gift!
 It’s what fuels my body and keeps me alive.
-For me, what it comes down to is eating is my diet.
+For me, what it comes down to is eating for nutritive benefit is my diet.
 Food is a life-giver.
 It’s not the enemy.

 We will first start with the reasons why I was dieting.
 I was a model from the age of 18-28.
 The industry found me and before I knew it I was modeling full-time, 7 days a week, often 2 jobs a day.
 I never thought weight was an issue for me as I always fit into clothes, however; moving away from home meant that models and bookers became my mentors.
-My agent started comparing me to the other girls calling me fat, asking me to get plastic surgery but saying I couldn’t go to yoga class because muscles are ugly.
+My agent started comparing me to the other girls calling me fat, asking me to get plastic surgery but saying I couldn’t go to yoga class because my muscles are ugly.

 My bulimia started then.
 I used to puke up after dinner especially because I had an uncontrollable hunger but didn’t want to eat before going to bed thinking that I would get fat if I slept with food in my belly.
 Before I knew it I had a slew of dieting fads.
 Lord help me, I’ve tried tea-toxing, juicing, detoxing, bulimia, binge eating, fasting, laxatives, diet pills, supplements, no carbs, low fat, no sugar, vegetarianism, pescatarian…all because I wanted to eat, but be skinny.
 I got what I wanted.
 I was underweight, didn’t have a period for many years, and I wasn’t happy.
-I spent every waking moment trying to abstain from food and control myself that I could never get my mind off of that thing I needed.
+I spent every waking moment trying to abstain from food and control myself so that I could never get my mind off of that thing I needed.
 Food.

 Stuck in a vicious cycle that made every day, every meal, every moment a battle.
 My life was a taxing contradiction of itself and I needed to find a career and an environment that would allow me to be healthy.
 I have always loved yoga and since modeling didn’t allow me to practice I knew I had to quit.
 As daunting as that proposition was I started with small steps in that direction.
-I took my first yoga teacher training in 2012, created Stretch City a yoga portal that was acquired by Purely B in 2014, took another teacher training in New York with Tara Stiles in 2014, started teaching yoga, boot camps, workshops, and creating fitness videos.
+I took my first yoga teacher training in 2012, created Stretch City a yoga portal that was acquired by Purely B in 2014, took another teacher training in New York with Tara Stiles in 2014, and started teaching yoga, boot camps, workshops, and creating fitness videos.
 These incremental steps helped to carve out my own happiness, meanwhile discovering the meaning behind eating for me personally.

 Breaking down pre-existing ideas and my negative relationship with food was key to developing strong habits with balance and acceptance of myself.
 I found science-based information on nutrition and exercise gave me the right insight into overall physical health.
-I was no longer shy about learning more, practicing more, teaching more to drive my fitness and passion for feeling fantastic.
+I was no longer shy about learning more, practicing more, and teaching more to drive my fitness and passion for feeling fantastic.
 This pursuit helped me break out of that negative cycle and find the passion to create the concept of FitSphere.

 I haven’t weighed myself now in years.
-This has enabled me to focus on what is important and not to measure happiness and success by numbers.
+This has enabled me to focus on what is important and not measure happiness and success by numbers.
 A conscious career has put me in a place where I can live and breathe what I believe and the more I develop personally the more I can share.
 It took me almost 15 years of abusing my body to finally come to this point.
 To be able to sit down and enjoy a meal without worrying if I am eating too much and if I need to purge it later.

 Nowadays I eat what I want.
 You could almost say I don’t diet, but I do have personal food guidelines I live by.